kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

 ## Steps

-You can create a Function either with kubectl or Kyma Dashboard:
+You can create a Function either with kubectl or Kyma dashboard:

 <!-- tabs:start -->

 #### **Kyma Dashboard**

->**NOTE:** Kyma Dashboard uses Busola, which is not installed by default.
+>**NOTE:** Kyma dashboard uses Busola, which is not installed by default.
 Follow the [installation instructions](https://github.com/kyma-project/busola/blob/main/docs/install-kyma-dashboard-manually.md).

 1. Create a namespace or select one from the drop-down list in the top navigation panel.